Piloting a Rented Boat Through the Canals of France

 Our second trip was on the Canal du Midi from Port Cassafieres (just east of Briare) to Castelnaudary.
 But when you start looking into this you realize that France has many canals.

 The Canal du Midi is the most popular route, but that's both good and bad.
 It's good because it's popular for a reason — fantastic scenery, plenty of interesting sights and great places to stop along the way.
 The down side is the popularity itself.
-I would think that it could be rather crowded during the high season.
+It could be rather crowded during the high season.
 The Canal du Midi has a lot of locks, so even when traffic is relatively low you spent quite a bit of time on some days just going through locks.
 If you have to wait for boats ahead of you to clear the lock, it can take quite a while.

 Another consideration is the lock design.
 The locks in the Canal Latéral à la Loire are rectangular, and so you can simply pilot the boat into the lock and have at least one person step off onto one of the ladders in the canal walls to climb up and handle ropes.